Toloka/docs/en/template-builder/reference/condition.link-opened.md

 # condition.link-opened

-Checks that the annotator clicked the link.
+Checks that an annotator clicked the link.

 [View example in the sandbox](https://clck.ru/asS5W).